MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Getting-WMI-Objects--Get-CimInstance-.md

 ---
 # Getting WMI objects with Get-CimInstance

-> This sample only applies to Windows plaforms.
+> This sample only applies to Windows platforms.

 Windows Management Instrumentation (WMI) is a core technology for Windows system administration because it exposes a wide range of information in a uniform manner.
 Because of how much WMI makes